varkenvarken/gentrypy/README.md

 **gentry** is a Python package for representing and manipulating generic tree structures with support for extensible child groups, visitor patterns, and convenient representations (including Markdown and Mermaid diagrams).

+## AI slop

+this readme and the API docs were created with copilot for now.
+And quite frankly, it's nearly unreadable. bear with me, i will rewrite it in the near future.

 ## Features

 - **Generic Tree Structure**: